0xreklaw/ground-station/README.md

-# Welcome to the Olin Rocketry Ground Station 👋
+# Olin Rocketry Ground Station 🚀

 ## Follow these steps to setup this repo on your local machine
 ## Client Setup